backyardbiomech/newjekylltest/Labs/ADInstrumentsLabs/Electromyography/Electromyography.md

 4. Increase the Current to 8.0 mA.
 Click **Start** to apply the stimulus.
 If a response is not recorded, have the volunteer move the electrode to a different spot on the nerve (Figure 9) and apply pressure.
 If the volunteer does not feel the stimulus, increase the stimulus amplitude by 2 mA each time (up to 20 mA).
 The lights next to the switch on the PowerLab will light up when a stimulus is made.

+5. Once the nerve is properly stimulated, not only will you see the muscle twitch, you will also see an evoked EMG response on the recording.
+Once you have a twitch **and** record an evoked EMG response, don't move the electrode.
-5. Once you record an evoked EMG response, increase the amplitude by 2 mA and click **Start** again.
+6. Increase the amplitude by 2 mA and click **Start** again.
 Continue increasing the amplitude by 2 mA until you reach 20 mA or the volunteer requests you to stop.
 Add a **comment** with the amplitude each time you begin recording.

+7. Mark the spot in between the pressure imprints on the skin.

    - ***Note:** The evoked response should increase with increasing stimuli until a maximal response is reached, after which increasing the stimulus does not further increase the response amplitude.*